 Surface Preparation: The Variable That Matters Most

 Regardless of which adhesive you choose, surface preparation is the most significant factor in automotive bond durability.
-Automotive surfaces accumulate silicone from polishes and protectants, oil from handling, and release agents from manufacturing.
-These contaminants destroy adhesion.
+Automotive surfaces accumulate silicone from polishes and protectants, oil from handling, and release agents from manufacturing, and these contaminants destroy adhesion before the adhesive ever gets a chance to bond.

 Making the Right Choice